Site Map

 It was one of Lawrence Edwards' many discoveries that path curves very accurately describe the form of the buds of a comprehensive range of species.

-Click here to try it yourself on some real buds.
+Try it for yourself on some real buds.

 Edwards' research is the first and only one to have, from first mathematical principles, successfully described any biological form.